smith/esql-tools/esql-syntax-highlighting/README.md

 # esql-syntax-highlighting README

+*Everything below is the default README generated for this extension* *No syntax highlighting for ES|QL has been written, though I might copy the Kusto version from [kuskus](https://github.com/rosshamish/kuskus)*

 This is the README for your extension "esql-syntax-highlighting".
 After writing up a brief description, we recommend including the following sections.

 ## Features